Free AI-powered fantasy Name Generation

 What is Journey to the West?

-Journey to the West (西游记, Xīyóu Jì) is a 16th-century Chinese novel by Wu Cheng'en, considered one of the Four Great Classical Novels of Chinese literature.
-It tells the story of the monk Tang Sanzang's pilgrimage to India to retrieve Buddhist scriptures, accompanied by three supernatural disciples: Sun Wukong (the Monkey King), Zhu Bajie (Pigsy), and Sha Wujing (Sandy).
-The novel blends Buddhist and Daoist philosophy, Chinese folklore, satire, and adventure into one of the most influential works in Asian literature.
-Its characters — especially Sun Wukong — have become cultural icons across East Asia and now globally through Black Myth: Wukong.
+Journey to the West (西游记) is a 16th-century novel by Wu Cheng'en, one of the Four Great Classical Novels of Chinese literature.
+It follows the monk Tang Sanzang's pilgrimage to India to retrieve Buddhist scriptures, alongside three supernatural disciples: Sun Wukong, Zhu Bajie, and Sha Wujing.
+The novel blends Buddhist and Daoist philosophy with folklore and satire, and its characters have become cultural icons across Asia and, through Black Myth, worldwide.

 Powerful Tools, Zero Cost